textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

-Uncomment an [EnforceFirstHostname](//www.hiawatha-webserver.org/manpages/hiawatha) = yes diretive if wanted to return webpages for visitors by only the first domain in your list (redirected 301).
+Uncomment an [EnforceFirstHostname](//www.hiawatha-webserver.org/manpages/hiawatha) = yes directive if wanted to return webpages for visitors by only the first domain in your list (redirected 301).

 ### Nginx, MySQL, PHP-FPM